sammancoaching/website/society/contributors/jolod.md

 # Johan Lodin

-Johan is an independent Technical Coach and a member of the Samman Technical Coaching Society.
+Johan is an independent Technical Coach with [Jolod AB](https://www.jolod.se) and a member of the Samman Technical Coaching Society.